hank-ai/darknet/README.md

 	* Legacy C API was modified; applications that use the original Darknet API will need minor modifications:  https://darknetcv.ai/api/api.html
 	* New Darknet V3 C and C++ API to make it easier for developers to write applications that use Darknet/YOLO:  https://darknetcv.ai/api/api.html
 	* New apps and sample code in `src-examples`:  https://darknetcv.ai/api/files.html
-* The most recent version was released in early 2025.
+* The next released was in early 2025.
 The `version` command now returns 4.x "SLATE".
 	* Added support for AMD GPUs using ROCm.
 	* All `printf()` and `std::cout` calls have all been replaced so Darknet/YOLO logging messages can easily be redirected.